KnpLabs/KnpPaginatorBundle/.github/PULL_REQUEST_TEMPLATE/Improvement.md

 ---
 name: ⚙ Improvement
-about: You have some improvement to make VichUploaderBundle better? 🎁
+about: You have some improvement to make KnpPaginatorBundle better? 🎁
 ---

 ### Improvement